BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_7_Accessing_Bitcoind_with_Java.md

 ### Making your first RPC Call

-In order to use an RPC method using `JavaBitcoindRpcClient`, you'll find that the `BitcoindRpcClient` provides most of the functionality that can be accessed through `bitcloin-cli` or `curl`.
+In order to use an RPC method using `JavaBitcoindRpcClient`, you'll find that the `BitcoindRpcClient` provides most of the functionality that can be accessed through `bitcoin-cli` or `curl`.

 For example, to execute the `getmininginfo`, you should use the `getMiningInfo()` method:
 ```java